kiinghideee/KPMG-Virtual-Internship/README.md

 # Tasks
 1. I was tasked to do a data quality assessment for Sprocket Central Ltd. Upon reviewing the data, I identified some data quality issues and proposed mitigations in my drafted email to the organization.

-2. I was also tasked to analyze, provide insights and also recommend which of these 1000 new customers should be targeted to drive the most value for the organisation.
+2. I was also tasked to analyze, provide insights and also recommend which of these 1000 new customers should be targeted to drive the most value for the organization.

 # Tools Used